 Bringing together architecture, art and archaeology since 1843.

-The British Archaeological Association was founded to promote the study of archaeology, art and architecture and the preservation of our national antiquities.
-It encourages original research and publishes new work on the history of architecture, art and antiquities of Roman to post-medieval date.
+The British Archaeological Association was founded in 1843 for the study of archaeology, art, and architecture, and to promote the preservation of historic monuments and antiquities.
+It exists to enhance understanding of the material culture of Europe and the Mediterranean.
+It encourages research, organises conferences and publishes new work on the history of architecture and art of Roman to post-medieval date, with a particular interest in the art, architecture and archaeology of the Middle Ages, especially in Britain.
 Learn more

 John Jenkins’ reconstruction of the shrine of Thomas Becket at Canterbury Cathedral, published in The Journal of the British Archaeological Association.